 Data feeds without analytics, predicts the SEC, will no longer have any pricing power.
 So the vendors can no longer sell a raw feed as their baseline product.
 Even more than today, analytics will be their competitive distinction, not the scale of their data.
-Position your product line with deep analytics now, the SEC seems to be saying, or play catch up from far behind.
+Position your product line with deep analytics now, the SEC seems to be saying, or play catch up far behind.

 The same will be true for the lending agents who rely on vendor reporting.
 Benchmarking has always been important to service providers in securities finance.
 Now advanced analytics will become a paramount distinction.
 The race is on.

 Clearly, the 10c-1 disclosure system and network will be a big project for everyone, for a big outlay across the board.
 The disclosures anticipated by this model will extend the Commission’s reach for single-tape transparency from the consolidated equity tape (CT Plan) to the underlying loan market.
 This 10c-1 disclosure system will also support the industry’s march to T+1 settlement and complement FINRA’s plan for faster short sale reporting.
 The remodeling of the market infrastructure has begun in earnest.

 “The Commission preliminarily believes that the data collected and made available by the proposed Rule would 1) improve price discovery in the securities lending market and lead to a 2) reduction of the information asymmetry faced by end borrowers and beneficial owners in the securities lending market.